 As a non-profit organization with no commercial income, the Harun Farocki Institut relies primarily on voluntary work and donations.
 In the first five years of its existence, HaFI has financed its minimal infrastructure mainly through donations.
 Timely cooperation and participation in projects have additionally enabled us to develop our program and research work together with other funded organizations and partners.

-Support our work with a donation to
+Become a Friend or support our work with a donation to:

 Account holder: Stiftung Harun Farocki Institut

 at Weberbank Berlin

 Bank transfers to HaFI are recognized as donations if they are indicated as such (“donation”) in the description field of the bank form.

 The foundation Harun Farocki Institut is entitled to issue tax deductible donation receipts for any donation above 300 Euro.
 Below this amount a bank statement is sufficient.
 For further questions and information, please contact: email@example.com

 We also offer the option of establishing a personal foundation fund.
 The member of the Board of Directors Tom Holert is available for confidential and non-binding queries: firstname.lastname@example.org